 It’s pretty easy to stock up on large amounts of toothpaste and toothbrushes using coupons.
 But if you’d like other options, here are a couple of recipes for homemade toothpaste and a tooth powder using ingredients that can easily be stocked up and stored long-term.

 For these recipes, you’ll need Bentonite clay.
-I’ve been using the Earth’s Living brand, which originates in Death Valley.
+I’ve been using a natural clay powder brand, which originates in Death Valley.
 It’s a very fine powder that hasn’t been irradiated and contains calcium, magnesium, and other trace minerals.
 It can be stored indefinitely, which makes it a terrific product for stocking up!
 Just buying one jar of Bentonite clay every couple of months will give you a sizable stockpile pretty quickly.

 You’ll also want to stock up on essential oils, such as peppermint, spearmint, or cinnamon, baking soda, and calcium powder.
 If you don’t want fluoride in your store-bought toothpaste or have other concerns with their ingredients, stock up instead on ingredients to make homemade toothpaste or tooth powder.
 These ingredients can last for years, if not indefinitely.